Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Experiment

 \subsection{Experiment Results}

-\textbf{Robustness under Varying Harmful Prompt Ratio.} We evaluate the effectiveness of our ReFT-based finetuning strategy by measuring both harmful score and finetuning accuracy under varying ratios of harmful prompts $p$ in user data, ranging from fully clean data $(p=0)$ to entirely harmful data $(p=1.0)$.
-Table~\ref{tab:harmful_ratio} shows that our method consistently achieves the lowest harmful score and the highest finetuning accuracy across all values of $p$, outperforming all baselines.
-This superior performance stems from our effective harmful data filtering using the ReFT model, which allows the base model to finetune only on helpful user data, even when the user data contains a large number of harmful prompts.
-In addition, we observe that alignment-stage baselines such as RepNoise~\cite{rosati2024representation}, Vaccine~\cite{huang2024vaccine}, and Booster~\cite{huang2024booster} are vulnerable to high harmful ratios $(p \geq 0.3)$, which corresponds to scenarios where malicious users attempt to jailbreak LLMs via harmful finetuning attacks.
-In contrast, finetuning-stage solutions such as LDIFS~\cite{mukhoti2023fine}, Lisa~\cite{huang2024lisa}, and our approach remain robustness even under high harmful ratios, consistently achieving lower harmful scores.
-Among these, our method yields the best performance in both safety-alignment and user-specific downstream tasks.
+\textbf{Robustness under Varying Harmful Prompt Ratio.} We evaluate our framework using HS and FA under varying ratios of harmful prompts $p$ in user data, ranging from fully clean data $(p=0)$ to entirely harmful data $(p=1.0)$.
+Table~\ref{tab:harmful_ratio} shows that our method consistently achieves the lowest HS and the highest FA across all values of $p$, outperforming all baselines.
+This effectiveness and robustness stems from directly finetuning the base model while mitigating gradient conflicts under harmful finetuning attacks through alignment distillation and data filtering with the Ref-Teacher.
+Moreover, alignment-stage baselines such as RepNoise~(\cite{rosati2024representation}), Vaccine~(\cite{huang2024vaccine}), and Booster~(\cite{huang2024booster}) degrade under high harmful ratios $(p \geq 0.3)$, while finetuning-stage solutions such as LDIFS~(\cite{mukhoti2023fine}), Lisa~(\cite{huang2024lisa}), and our approach remain robust, maintaining lower HS.
+Among these, our Ref-Teacher-guided finetuning framework achieves the best performance in both safety-alignment and user-specific downstream tasks.

-\textbf{Scalability under Varying the Number of User Data.} To evaluate how performance varies with an increasing amount of user data, we measured both harmful score and finetuning accuracy as the number of user data samples increases from $500$ to $2,000$.
-As shown in Table~\ref{tab:num_samples}, our finetuning strategy based on the ReFT model consistently achieves the best performance across all cases, aligned with the results in Table~\ref{tab:harmful_ratio}.
-Specifically, given a fixed poison ratio, our method maintains a low harmful score even as the absolute number of harmful prompts increases proportionally with the size of the user data, demonstrating strong robustness in safety-alignment.
-Simultaneously, finetuning accuracy improves as more user data for user-specific tasks becomes available.
-These experimental results validate the scalability and adaptability of our approach across varying data scales.
+\textbf{Scalability with Varying Amounts of User Data.} We evaluate scalability of our framework by measuring HS and FA as the number of user data samples increases from $1{,}000$ to $2{,}500$.
+As shown in Table~\ref{tab:num_samples}, our Ref-Teacher–guided finetuning strategy consistently achieves the best performance across all settings.
+For a fixed poison ratio, our method maintains low HS even as the absolute number of harmful prompts grows with data size, demonstrating strong robustness in safety-alignment.
+At the same time, FA improves as more user data become available for user-specific tasks.
+These results validate the scalability and adaptability of our approach across varying data scales.